code123-tech/code123-tech/README.md

 ### Hi there 👋

+* I'm Swapnil Agrawal, student of Computer Science From SKIT college, Jaipur.
+* I'm currently on the journey of becoming a Full stack Developer.
+* I have Done Some Projects in React, Nodejs and Mongodb.
+* I'm currently working on A Blog Project using nextJs, nodejs and MongoDb.
+* I also Do Programming on platform like Codechef, codeforces, Leetcode.
+* I Love Competitve Programming.
 <!--
 **code123-tech/code123-tech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.